-The 4.80 acre proposed land use map amendment has a development potential of 72 dwelling units and 17 new students.
+Based on the impact assessment standards detailed in FLUE Policy 1.2.16, the 1.68-acre proposed land use map amendment has a development potential of 24 dwelling units.
 The proposed development was analyzed in accordance with the adopted level of service standards (LOS) for school capacity as established in the Interlocal Agreement (ILA) and the Public Schools and Facilities Element.
 The ILA was entered into in coordination with the Duval County Public School System (DCPS) and the other municipalities within Duval County.